-Section 32 - Climate Change Resilience
+Section 31 - Climate Change Resilience

-- 1. The impacts of climate change can adversely affect each Resource Area's ability to provide and promote the resource area values protected by the Bylaw.
-(See definitions of "adaptation" and "alter" and "impacts of climate change" "resource area values" and other climate change-related definitions in Section 4 above).
-Resource Areas are critical to building a community's resilience/adaptation to the impacts of climate change due to their ability to provide for flood control, storm damage prevention, extreme temperature mitigation, and other Resource Area Values including but not limited to water supply protection; pollution prevention; erosion and sedimentation control; protection of surrounding land and other homes or buildings; wildlife, plant, and aquatic species protection; habitat protection; and the protection of the natural character or recreational values of the wetland resources. - 2.
-The Applicant shall, to the extent practicable and applicable as determined solely by the Commission, integrate considerations of adaptation planning into their project to promote climate change resilience so as to protect and promote resource area values into the future.
+A. The impacts of climate change can adversely affect each Resource Area's ability to provide and promote the resource area values protected by the Bylaw.
+(See definitions of "adaptation" and "alter" and "impacts of climate change" in Section 4 above).
+Resource Areas are critical to building a community's resilience/adaptation to the impacts of climate change due to their ability to provide for flood control, storm damage prevention, and other Resource Area Values.

+B. The Applicant shall, to the extent practicable and applicable as determined solely by the Commission, integrate considerations of adaptation planning into their project to promote climate change resilience so as to protect and promote resource area values into the future.
 These considerations are especially important in Land Subject to Flooding (floodplain) and Riverfront Area and other Resource Areas which protect the interest of Flood Control and Storm Damage Prevention, including Adjacent Upland Resource Areas.
 These Resource Areas may be directly impacted by extreme weather events expected to be more prevalent or more intense due to climate change, in surface runoff of pollutants, and in wildlife habitat due to changes in temperature.